Drug & Alcohol Rehab Costs

 In This Article

-Only one in 10 people in the U.S. receive substance abuse treatment.1 One factor for such a low figure is the cost of rehab, which can vary greatly.
+Only one in 10 people in the U.S. receive substance abuse treatment.1 One reason the number is so low is because rehab can cost a lot, and the price ranges widely.

 The good thing is there are treatment centers and programs for every budget.
 There are also many payment options, including private health insurance.